History of Timber Framing

 If you’ve got any examples of timber frame buildings to share, or want to ask us any questions about this perennially-popular technique – leave us a comment or get in touch on Twitter.

-And if you’re looking for some quality timber to use in a framed building, be sure to check out our fantastic product range today.
+If you’re looking for some quality timber to use in a framed building, be sure to check out our fantastic product range today.